Travel Mermaid

 Kai restaurant in Port Douglas

 God I wish these guys opened sooner!
 Kai is one of only two restaurants on the south side of Four Mile Beach and they knock up really tasty fresh dishes.
-The food is well priced, generous, not pretentious and the vibe is nice and relaxed.
+The food is well-priced, generous and unpretentious, and the vibe is nice and relaxed.

 Kai restaurant in Port Douglas // Travel Mermaid